 Above left, original boards were reinstalled along with custom-milled replacements.
 After the room was painted, simulated oak flooring was installed to complete the look.
-In the photo at right note the operational sliding door at far left next to the new doorway being installed, and simulated wainscot to cover boards cut off above the foundation attachments and new electrical wiring.
+In the photo at right note the operational sliding door at far left next to the new doorway being installed.
+Simulated wainscot covers new electrical wiring and wall boards that were cut off above the foundation attachments.